 Fields can vary from document to document; there is no need to declare the structure of documents to the system – documents are self-describing.
 If a new field needs to be added to a document then the field can be created without affecting all other documents in the system, without updating a central system catalog, and without taking the system offline.

-“MongoDB enables developers to design and evolve the schema through an iterative and agile approach.”
+MongoDB enables developers to design and evolve the schema through an iterative and agile approach, while enforcing data governance.

 Developers can start writing code and persist the objects as they are created.
 And when developers add more features, MongoDB continues to store the updated objects without the need for performing costly ALTER_TABLE operations, or worse - having to re-design the schema from scratch.

 While MongoDB’s flexible schema is a powerful feature for many users, there are situations where strict guarantees on the schema’s data structure and content are required.
 Unlike NoSQL databases that push enforcement of these controls back into application code, MongoDB provides schema validation within the database via syntax derived from the IETF JSON Schema standard.

 Using schema validation, DevOps and DBA teams can define a prescribed document structure for each collection, which can reject any documents that do not conform to it.
 Administrators have the flexibility to tune schema validation according to use case – for example, if a document fails to comply with the defined structure, it can be either be rejected, or still written to the collection while logging a warning message.
 Structure can be imposed on just a subset of fields – for example requiring a valid customer a name and address, while others fields can be freeform, such as social media handle and cellphone number.
 And of course, validation can be turned off entirely, allowing complete schema flexibility, which is especially useful during the development phase of the application.

 Using schema validation, DBAs can apply data governance standards to their schema, while developers maintain the benefits of a flexible document model.

 How does the MongoDB data model stack up to relational databases and key-value stores?
 Take a look at the chart below: